matteozefi/monthly-expense-tracker/README.md

 ## Features
 - Add, view, or delete expenses individually
-- Clear all expenses at once
+- Clear all expenses
-- Sort expenses by chronological date or by amount in descending order
+- Sort expenses by chronological date
+- Sort expenses by cost in descending order (largest expense will appear first)
 - View real-time expense statistics in the results section
 - Data persistence via local storage